Dolobay

 Dolobay (Dolobeey) is one of the woredas in the Somali Region of Ethiopia.
 Part of the Afder Zone, Dolobay is bordered on the south by the Provisional Administrative Line with Somalia, on the west by the Ganale Dorya River which separates it from the Liben Zone, on the northwest by Cherti, on the north by Afder, and on the east by Bare.
-The major town in Dolobay is Weldiya.
+The major town in Dolobay is Dolobay named after the district.
+The major clan in the district is faqimuxumed clan which have 5 major kebele.

 Other rivers in Dolobay include the Mena, and the seasonal Weyib.

 Demographics

-Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 84,134, of whom 47,014 are men and 37,120 women.
-While 7,174 or 8.53% are urban inhabitants, a further 39,072 or 46.44% are pastoralists.
-99.26% of the population said they were Muslim.
+According to the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda had a total population of 84,134, of whom 47,014 were men and 37,120 were women.
+Of the total population, 7,174 or 8.53% were urban inhabitants, while 39,072 people or 46.44% were pastoralists.
+99.26% of the population identified as Muslim.

-This woreda majority is in inhabited by Faqi Muxumed sub clan of Surre.

-Notable People from this town are:
+The woreda is predominantly inhabited by the Surre clan, specifically Fiqi Muhumed and Fiqi Omar, followed by the Garre Mare, the Gadsan of Dir, the Owlyahan of Darood, and the Beydisle of Hawiye.